You may have seen the traditional tan (with a black saddle) German shepherd dog, but have you ever seen the rare blue German shepherd?

 As described by their breed standard, they have strong, muscular bodies, with a chiseled head, intelligent eyes, and upright, triangular ears.

-Although this article focuses on the Blue GSD, it is important to note that this dog can be seen in many different colours, including black, black and tan, gray, liver, sable or white; all of which are the same in health and temperament.
+Although this article focuses on the blue German shepherd, it is important to note that this dog can be seen in many different colors, including:

 - Short haired